plasne/openid-connect/implementation.md

 -   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.

--   app:auth:env:KEYVAULT_CLIENT_SECRET_URL - If you are going to use AuthCode, then you need to specify this parameter unless you have already specified CLIENT_SECRET.
-This would be the URL from step 7 under the Azure Key Vault section above.

 -   app:auth:env:REQUIRE_USER_ENABLED_ON_REISSUE (default: true) - Before a token is reissued, the "accountEnabled" status of the user is checked to ensure it is "true".
 However, if you set REQUIRE_USER_ENABLED_ON_REISSUE to "false", this check will be ignored.
 Querying the "accountEnabled" property of a user requires Directory.Read.All or User.Read.All.

--   app:auth:env:KEYVAULT_COMMAND_PASSWORD_URL - You should specify a command password that must be sent to all command and control functions (like auth/clear-cache when reissuing tokens).
-You should prefer to store that in KeyVault and provide this URL, but you can also set it by COMMAND_PASSWORD.

--   app:auth:env:COMMAND_PASSWORD (default: secret) - Rather than store the command password in the Key Vault, it is possible to specify COMMAND_PASSWORD as an environment variable instead.
-Generally, you should store this in the Key Vault.
+-   app:auth:env:COMMAND_PASSWORD (default: secret) - Administrative functions for the authentication service require a command password as proof of authority (this is because the authentication might not be working for the actual authentication service).
+This commonly will be a URL to a secret in the Key Vault.

 -   app:api:env:PRESENT_CONFIG_name - You may create one or more PRESENT_CONFIG_name keys that allow you to specify configurations that can be presented by your API at api/config/name.
 For example, you could create the following variable "PRESENT_CONFIG_wfedev=app:wfe:dev:\*".
 All keys under that filter would be returned when someone hit the /api/config/webdev endpoint.
 Primarily this is provided so your WFE can be configured by Azure App Configuration in the same way as the other services.